Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Introduction

 The exponential factor accounts for the response of the environment to the system-environment interactions: According the Fermi's golden rule, the environment decays from its initial state due to the coupling with the system with the rate $\Gamma$ determined by the coupling strength.

 The Fourier transform of the decoherence factor is then simply a product of two Fourier images.
-One is the energy spectrum; the other `Breit-Wigner - like' represents the decay of the overlap of the environment states correlated with different pointer states of the system.
+One is the energy spectrum; the other `Breit-Wigner - like' represents the decay of the overlap between the eigenstates of the environment with and without coupling to the system.
+The overlap function will be defined rigorously in the next section.

 These two contributions are responsible for the interplay between exponential and Gaussian time-dependence of the decoherence factor.
 In the limit of weak ($\Gamma\ll\sigma$) and strong ($\Gamma\sim\sigma$) coupling, the convolution---hence, the decoherence factor---exhibits predominantly exponential or Gaussian decay, respectively.
 Below we derive the convolution form of the decoherence factor in the spin-bath model, and then apply it to another paradigmatic model of decoherence, the quantum Brownian motion.